5 Easy Ways to Improve Your Google Local & Map Rankings

 There are also a couple of things you should avoid when optimizing your My Business listing.
 Make sure you aren’t:

-- Posting duplicates.
-There should only be one of your on Google and all other citations.
+Duplicate Listings.
+There should only be one of your on Google and all other key aggregator and citation sites.

 For more in-depth information about improving ranking higher on Google Maps, listen to the latest InnSpeak podcast episode.
 One easy, 15-minute listen can dramatically improve your local SEO and increase your direct bookings.